-While this can help demonstrate how serious you are, the issue you may have is getting the seller to sign it.
+While this can help demonstrate how serious you are, a seller may not want to sign it.

 Talk to your solicitor to find out what’s involved – and the potential cost of drawing up one of these agreements.
-But be warned that it can get fairly complex.
+But be warned, it can get fairly complex.

 6. Take out specialist insurance